vishal0408sharma/trai-press-releases-spider/README.md

 # trai-press-releases-spider
-javascript spider to downloaded all the pdf files accessible on this link: http://trai.gov.in/Content/PressReleases.aspx
+javascript spider to download all the pdf files accessible on this link: http://trai.gov.in/Content/PressReleases.aspx

 USAGE MANUAL